scrapoxy/scraping-workshop/README.md

 scrapy crawl trekky
 ```

-The data collection may fail due to **fingerprinting**.
+Data collection may fail due to **fingerprinting**.

 Use the Network Inspector in your browser to view all requests.
-You will observe a new request appearing that is not a GET request, but rather a POST request:
+You will notice a new request appearing, which is a POST request instead of a GET request.

 ![Chrome Network Inspector List](images/chrome-network-inspector-list.png)

-Inspect the website's code to locate the JavaScript responsible for sending this request:
+Inspect the website's code to identify the JavaScript that triggers this request.

 ![Chrome Network Inspector](images/chrome-network-inspector-initiator.png)

-Now, it's obvious that we need to execute JavaScript.
+It's clear that we need to **execute JavaScript**.
-Relying solely on Scrapy to send HTTP requests is not enough.
+Simply using Scrapy to send HTTP requests is not enought.

-To achieve this, we'll use the headless framework [Playwright](https://playwright.dev) along with Scrapy's plugin [scrapy-playwright](https://github.com/scrapy-plugins/scrapy-playwright).
+We will use the headless framework [Playwright](https://playwright.dev) along with Scrapy's plugin [scrapy-playwright](https://github.com/scrapy-plugins/scrapy-playwright).

 <table>
     <tr>